novovandrey/nevis-search-service/docs/ARCHITECTURE.md

 - the Docker image builds and starts successfully with PostgreSQL from `compose.yaml`;
 - an HTTP smoke test verifies OpenAPI, client and document creation, company-domain search, related-term document search, and unsupported-media-type `415` handling;
 - the repository Compose configuration maps the application to host port `8080`.
-The existing mini-PC deployment remains on its previously selected `18080` mapping because this port change is intentionally not deployed there.

 ## 12. Plan-to-implementation notes